rangle/ngCourse2/handout/testing/redux/reducers.md

 # Testing Reducers

 Luckily, testing reducers is a lot like testing our synchronous action creators, since all reducer operations are synchronous.
-This plays a big role in making our global state easy to keep track of, which is why we're big fans of redux.
+This plays a big role in making our global state easy to keep track of, which is why we're big fans of Redux.

-We'll test the counter reducer in [angular2-redux-starter](https://github.com/rangle/angular2-redux-starter), which is the following:
+We'll test the counter reducer in [angular2-redux-starter](https://github.com/rangle/angular2-redux-starter), as follows:

 ```js
 export default function counter(state = 0, action)
   switch (action.type) {
     case INCREMENT_COUNTER: